becisgit/dbtdemo/README.md

 In the project, there are four files: `lazada`, `products`, `shopee`, and `shopee_status`.
 From analyzing the data, it is clear that the "Product" file is a `Dimension Table`.
 Additionally, there are two files related to Shopee and one file for Lazada.
 After a thorough examination of the data, it is evident that the "lazada" file can be transformed into two tables: "lazada" and "lazada_status," similar to the approach followed for Shopee.
+And there's `paid price` in lazada, `original price` in shopee, we need to convert paid price to original price then we can append two files together.

 ### d.
 Create an SQL script to create the necessary tables and relationships based on your data model.
 All SQL query stored in the `Model` folder